emissary-ingress/emissary/user-guide/install.md

 In a typical configuration workflow, Custom Resource Definitions (CRDs) are used to define the intended behavior of Ambassador Edge Stack.
 In this example, we'll deploy a sample service and create a `Mapping` resource.
 Mappings allow you to associate parts of your domain with different URLs, IP addresses, or prefixes.

 1. We'll start by deploying the `quote` service.
 Save the below configuration into a file named `quote.yaml`.
-This is a vanilla configuration that tells Kubernetes to deploy the `quote` container and create a Kubernetes `service` that points to the `quote` container.
+This is a basic configuration that tells Kubernetes to deploy the `quote` container and create a Kubernetes `service` that points to the `quote` container.

    ```
    ---